 b.
 Experience matters more than presence

 Whether it is a website, a community platform or a campaign, experience is what differentiates brands.
-Seamless journeys, clarity of intent and relevance matter more than advanced technology alone or simply being everywhere.
+Seamless journeys, clarity of intent and relevance matter more than advanced technology or simply being everywhere.

 c.
 One-size-fits-all narratives do not work